 ISP-CVED is comprised of both Commercial Vehicle Enforcement Officers (CVEO) and Motor Carrier Inspectors (MCI).
-The CVEO's are law enforcement officers with full arrest powers.
-MCI's are authorized to enforce Federal Motor Carrier Safety and Hazardous materials regulations, conduct size and weight enforcement, enforce state laws pertaining to credentialing and licensing of commercial motor carriers and drivers.
-Statutorily, MCI's are considered law enforcement officers capable of conducting limited non moving traffic enforcement.
+The CVEO's are law enforcement officers (troopers) with full arrest powers.
+MCI's are authorized to enforce Federal Motor Carrier Safety and Hazardous Materials Regulations, conduct size and weight enforcement, enforce state laws pertaining to credentialing and licensing of commercial motor carriers and drivers.
+Statutorily, MCI's are considered law enforcement officers capable of conducting limited non- moving traffic enforcement.

-Currently, police personnel consist of one major, captain, lieutenant, first sergeant, 12 sergeants, and 55 troopers.
-Two (2) of the Sergeants and Five (5) of the Troopers are funded by MCSAP 85% due to the fact that they are involved in Compliance Review and New Entrant Safety Audits.
-Indiana also funds one (1) Sergeant at 85% for training and grant management.
-The remainder of the Sergeants are funded at 50% and Troopers are either funded at 50% or a small group funded at 15% because their primary responsibility is with the State's School Bus inspection program.
+Currently, police personnel consist of one Major, Captain, Lieutenant, First Sergeant, 12 Sergeants, and 62 Troopers.
+Two (2) of the Sergeants and Five (5) of the Troopers are funded by the MCSAP grant at 85% due to the fact that their primary job function is Compliance Reviews and New Entrant Safety Audits.
+Indiana also funds one (1) Sergeant at 85% as the training and grant administrator, one (1) Sergeant is funded at 15% as the school bus administrator.
+The remaining eight (8) Sergeants are funded at 50% by the MCSAP grant.
+Forty one (41) Troopers are funded at 50% and twenty one (21) Troopers are funded at 15% because their primary responsibility is with the State's School Bus inspection program.

-MCI staffing consists of one (1) administrator, one (1) assistant administrator, five (5) district coordinators, and thirty five (35) motor carrier inspectors.
-One (1) of the area coordinators is responsible for all technology support as well as the States data quality management and is funded at 85%.
-Six (6) of the motor carrier inspectors are dedicated 85% of their time to New Entrant Carriers and their salaries and fringe benefits will be billed towards the grant at 85%.
+MCI staffing consists of one (1) Administrator, one (1) Assistant administrator, five (5) District Coordinators, and forty two (42) Motor Carrier Inspectors.
+One (1) of the Area Coordinators is responsible for all technology support as well as the States data quality management and is funded at 85%.
+Six (6) of the Motor Carrier Inspectors are dedicated 85% of their time to New Entrant Carriers and their salaries and fringe benefits will be billed towards the grant at 85%.
 The remaining MCI's are funded at 50%, their responsibilities also include operation of the State's inspection facilities conducting size and weight enforcement.

-All police and MCI personnel complete a daily activity report on SHIELD that allows for the coding of various activities.
-There are a number of MCSAP codes that will report hours of eligible activities.
+All police and MCI personnel submit their daily activity hours to Peoplesoft time and labor, which is a personal activity report.
+There are several different MCSAP codes that will report hours of eligible activities conducted towards the MCSAP grant.
 The amount of hours of eligible activities that exceed the funded percentage is used as Maintenance Of Effort (MOE).
+Time and labor is how Indiana justifies the percentage of an inspector's MCSAP eligibility.

-Indiana has one hundred and seventy seven (177) non-funded officers certified as Level I, II or III inspectors.
-This group of officers consists of troopers that are assigned general road patrol and/or administrative duties.
-The inspections generated by these officers are used for MOE since their salaries, vehicles, and equipment are not grant funded.
+Indiana has one hundred and seventy (170) non-funded officers certified as Level I, II or III inspectors.
+This group of officers consists of Troopers that are assigned general road patrol and/or administrative duties.
+The hours spent and miles driven while conducting inspections generated by these officers are used for MOE since their salaries, vehicles, and equipment are not grant funded.